 *One major bonus of the Chinese jump rope is that it’s so small!
 It fits right in my pocket, making it an awesome tool to bring from the classroom to the car to the playground!

 This could definitely be considered a pocketbook toy!

-This crafts requires eye-hand coordination, dexterity, attention to detail, and using two hands together.
+These crafts require eye-hand coordination, dexterity, attention to detail, and using two hands together.
 Again, the patterns require visual perceptual skills and sequencing.
 All you need is some safety pins and some tiny beads.

-9) Baseball cards/ Garbage pail kids cards – Holding, shuffling, and manipulating cards is a great way to work on the arches of the hand.
+9) Baseball Cards/Garbage Pail Kids Cards – Holding, shuffling, and manipulating cards is a great way to work on the arches of the hand.
 So many children struggle with holding the deck and manipulating the cards so they can see them.
-Collecting their favorite cards is the perfect past time for little ones.
-Let’s bring em back!
+Collecting their favorite cards is the perfect pastime for little ones.
+Let’s bring ’em back!